elixir-europe/rdmkit/pages/your_problem/data_publication.md

   * What file formats should be used for the data?
   * How is the data uploaded?
   * What metadata do you need to provide?
-  * Under which licence should the data be shared?
+  * Under which licence should the data be published?

 ### Solutions
   * To find a repository see [Which repository should I use to publish my data?](#which-repository-should-i-use-to-publish-my-data) above.